webhintio/markdown-link-validator/README.md

 Basic configuration:
-  -i, --ignorePatterns path::[String]  Regex to ignore links - default: [] -f, --flags path::String             Flags applied to the ignore pattern -e, --optionalMdExtension Boolean    File extension (.md) is optional for relative links, that can be also folders with an index.md file inside
+  -i, --ignorePatterns path::[String]  Regex to ignore links - default: [] -f, --flags path::String             Flags applied to the ignore pattern -e, --optionalMdExtension Boolean    File extension (.md) is optional for relative links, that can be also folders with an index.md file inside#
-  -q, --quietMode Boolean              Show only errors in report -h, --help                           Show help
+  -o, --allowOtherExtensions Boolean   Relative links are valid also with extensions other than .md, including images -q, --quietMode Boolean              Show only errors in report -h, --help                           Show help